 For PAM authentication to work, you must have the following:

-A MySQL server that supports PAM authentication: a commercial distribution of MySQL 5.5.16 or higher.
+A MySQL server that supports PAM authentication.
 See PAM Pluggable Authentication for more information.
-Connector/J implements the same cleartext authentication method as in Cleartext Client-Side Pluggable Authentication.
+Connector/J implements the same cleartext authentication method as in Client-Side Cleartext Pluggable Authentication.

 PAM authentication support is enabled by default in Connector/J 5.1.21 and up, so no extra configuration is needed.